Jelle's Marble Runs: Marble Rally

 The Marble Rally (formerly known as the Sand Marble Rally) is a series of off-road marble races, where individual marbles race against each other down a rough terrain course, usually sand, that has been manually constructed.
-The courses feature a variety of obstacles that impede competing marbles on their way to the finish line.
-Marbles used for the Marble Rally are larger than marbles used for the Marble League, with a diameter of 25mm compared to the Marble League's 16mm marbles.
+The courses feature a variety of features and obstacles that impede competing marbles on their way to the finish line.
+Marbles used for the Marble Rally are larger than marbles used for the Marble League, with a diameter of 25 mm compared to the Marble League's 16 mm marbles.
 Starting from the 2017 edition, top-ranked marbles automatically qualify for the next year's Marble Rally championship.

 The fifth edition was initially delayed due to the ongoing COVID-19 pandemic.
 Additionally, the Marble Rally Showdown was announced to have been cancelled, most likely due to the pandemic.
-However, the first six races had been filmed and were eventually released weekly from 15 September 2020 to 20 October 2020.
-The season resumed in 2021, with two races filmed in snow, rather than the usual sand terrain.
-The races were released weekly from 2 April 2021.
+However, the first six races had been filmed and were eventually released weekly in September and October 2020.
+The season resumed in April 2021, with two races filmed in snow, rather than on a dune.

 Marbula One

 Marbula One is a series of circuit-based marble races, where marbles race multiple laps around a racetrack made of Quercetti Big Marbledrome tracks with custom paper stock add-ons, as well as a conveyor belt that returns all marbles back to the top.
 As its name suggests, this series is directly inspired by the Formula One motor racing championship.
-Each race event in this series is referred to as Grand Prix, and includes a qualifying session to determine who will qualify for the main race event, as well as the starting grid.
+Each race event in this series is referred to as Grand Prix, hosted by a marble team, and includes a qualifying session to determine who will qualify for the main race event, as well as the starting grid.

 The first edition of Marbula One premiered in February 2020, shortly before the COVID-19 pandemic.
 Sixteen teams from the Marble League were invited to compete in the inaugural edition, which consisted of eight events.
 The qualifying session for this edition was a simple single-round session, with each marble given one flying lap to complete.
 The points system for this edition was also adopted directly from Formula One, including a bonus point for setting the fastest lap time during the main race event.

-Each subsequent edition of Marbula One introduces new features, the most recent being thematic features for each racerack, while also making changes to the existing features, with different qualifying formats and championship points systems for each edition.
+Each subsequent edition of Marbula One has introduced new features, while also making changes to the existing features, with different qualifying formats and championship points systems for each edition.
 The third edition introduced a redesigned starting grid and conveyor belt to allow for up to 20 marbles to participate in each race.
+Marbula 1 Season 3 saw the first double time individual champion, with Red Eye of the Crazy Cat's Eyes, and Marbula 1 Season 4 saw a first double time team champion set by the Savage Speeders.